 11 – Not using moving equipment

 Even if you don’t have movers, you can still rent great moving equipment like rolling dollies, furniture pads, etc. that’ll make moving much easier.
 Do it.
-Just like renting your furniture at CORT Furniture rental is a great idea, so is renting a rolling dolly that’ll make moving your piano from one side of the house to another so much easier.
+Renting a rolling dolly that’ll make moving your piano from one side of the house to another so much easier.

 12 – Not keeping track of small pieces and parts